 -

-We are so grateful to be able to celebrate this day with so many who mean the world to us.
 Due to the size of our immediate families and the limited capacity of the chapel, the ceremony will be a smaller gathering with close family and friends.
 We warmly invite all guests to join us for the reception to follow, where we look forward to a full night of good food, drinks, and music.

 The formal invitation will include details on when we hope you can join us.
 We sincerely appreciate your understanding and can't wait to share this special evening with you.